gitswabber/frontend-environment-study/01-webpack/README.md

 For now this is a common way to use module system using babel and webpack.
 [Using keyword `export` and `import`](03-modules)

+### Module support of browsers

+It is not sure to do support of module system for every browser.
+For example, when we want to use module in chrome we can use `type="module"` in `<script>` syntax.
+That's why we need to use Webpack to execute module in every browser.